- Brand name

 - you have active liver disease or repeated blood tests indicating possible liver problems.

 - you have had muscle pain, tenderness or weakness from other medicines used to treat high cholesterol or triglycerides.

-- you are taking certain medicines such as gemfibrozil, cyclosporin, danazol, fusidic acid and strong CYP3A4 inhibitors like itraconazole and ketoconazole.
+- You are taking certain medicines such as gemfibrozil, ciclosporin, danazol, fusidic acid and strong CYP3A4 inhibitors like itraconazole and ketoconazole.
 Please see the section "Taking other medicines" in this CMI for more information.